ARMED FORCES DAY | THIRD SATURDAY IN MAY

 Volunteer for a veteran organization that supports those who are deployed.
 Organize care packages for service members or their families.
 Recognize a service member, you know.
 Learn more about the history of each branch of the military and how it has evolved.
 Discover more about your family’s military history, too.
 Most importantly, show support for those currently serving in the Armed Forces.
 Call them.
 Write to them.
 Send them a message and let them know you support them and respect the choices they’ve made to serve.
 Use #ArmedForcesDay to post on social media.

 It was with the idea for citizens to come together and thank our military members for their patriotic service in support of our country that President Harry S. Truman led the effort to establish this single holiday.
 The one-day celebration then stemmed from the unification of the Armed Forces under the Department of Defense.
-It was on August 31, 1949, that Secretary of Defense Louis Johnson announced the creation of an Armed Forces Day to replace separate Army, Navy, Marine Corps, U.S. Coast Guard and Air Force Days.
+On August 31, 1949, Secretary of Defense Louis Johnson announced the creation of an Armed Forces Day to replace separate Army, Navy, Marine Corps, U.S. Coast Guard, and Air Force Days.

 - 1962 – President John F. Kennedy established Armed Forces Day as an official holiday.